ShainaHussain/ml-learning-log/README.md

 This repo is a reflection of my growth as an aspiring Machine Learning Engineer: from learning algorithms in class to applying them on real-world datasets, and understanding the complete ML workflow.

 🌟 My Journey So Far

-           Started with core ML concepts like Regression, Classification, and Clustering.
+-Started with core ML concepts like Regression, Classification, and Clustering.
-           Practiced data preprocessing, visualization, and feature engineering.
+-Practiced data preprocessing, visualization, and feature engineering.
-           Built mini-projects to consolidate learning: predicting house prices, customer churn, and more.
+-Built mini-projects to consolidate learning: predicting house prices, customer churn, and more.
-           Explored evaluation metrics and model optimization.
+-Explored evaluation metrics and model optimization.
-           Documented every step to create a reproducible, real-world workflow.
+-Documented every step to create a reproducible, real-world workflow.

 📘 Projects & Concepts Implemented